PVieira04/CI-project-1/README.md

 ![About Page - Section One - Desktop](https://github.com/PVieira04/mastermaths/blob/main/assets/media/features/about-page-section-one-desktop.png)
 [About Page - Section One - Mobile](https://github.com/PVieira04/mastermaths/blob/main/assets/media/features/about-page-section-one-mobile.png)

   - The next section on the about page provides an outline of the tutor's story and details how the tutor will ensure the best outcome for their students.
-It can be difficult for a parent to trust someone else to teach their child and so this provides value in setting expectations regarding exactly what services the tutor does and does not provice.
-Parents who do not like the approach do not move forward, whereas parents who do will scroll further and attempt to book a callback.
+It can be difficult for a parent to trust someone else to teach their child and so this provides value in setting expectations regarding exactly what services the tutor does and does not provide.
+  - Parents who do not like the approach do not move forward, whereas parents who do will scroll further and attempt to book a callback.
+More users that have been successfully filtered out.

 ![About Page - Section Two - Desktop](https://github.com/PVieira04/mastermaths/blob/main/assets/media/features/about-page-section-two-desktop.png)

   - The last section allows the user to find out whether they live in an area appropriate for the tutor to travel to.
 This is a further filter so that the tutor can ensure they can work with the ideal client.
   - At the bottom of this section is a call to action button directing the user to the contact page.
 This is exactly where the user wants to go once they have been convinced of the tutor's expertise and professionalism.
-  - This section is fully responsive but the layout does not change on smaller screens.
+  - This section is fully responsive with the layout remaining the same on smaller screens.

 ![About Page - Section Three - Desktop](https://github.com/PVieira04/mastermaths/blob/main/assets/media/features/about-page-section-three-desktop.png)